-Some folks are just not ready to put their motorcycle away for the cold season, and that's ok.
-Winter motorcycle riding is actually a preference for some bike owners who get a thrill out of cruising in cold climates.
+Some folks just aren't ready to put their motorcycle away for the cold season, and that's ok.
+Winter motorcycle riding is often preferred by some bike owners who get a thrill out of cruising in the cold.

-If you're a frosty-weather enthusiast looking to gear up during the cold season, here are some winter motorcycle riding tips:
+If you're a frosty-weather enthusiast looking to fire up your bike during the cold offseason, here are some tips for riding a motorcycle during the winter.

 Layer Your Motorcycle Gear

 Layering your apparel keeps you warm, but also gives you the versatility to shed layers if they get a little too warm.
 Start with a good base layer, then add on some wool or other warm layers of apparel.